ChenHsieh/sapelo2-boilerplate/apps/nfcore-rnaseq/readme.md

 4. Sometimes it won't work because the `NextFlow` on the sapelo2 is too old.
 Just send a ticket to GACRC to ask for an update.

 5. Sometimes it won't work because the latest `nfcore/rnaseq` introduced some new issues.
-Just try to use a previous version of the pipeline.
+Just try to use a previous version of the pipeline or clean the cache with `rm -rf ~/.nextflow`